RussellSpitzer/RussellSpitzer.github.io/_posts/2017-05-19-Spark-Sql-Thriftserver.md

 [~~Dataframes~~](https://github.com/apache/spark/blob/branch-1.3/sql/core/src/main/scala/org/apache/spark/sql/DataFrame.scala)
 [DataSets](https://github.com/apache/spark/blob/branch-2.0/sql/core/src/main/scala/org/apache/spark/sql/Dataset.scala) ... naming is hard.
 And with that, a brand new Spark-native optimization engine known as [Catalyst](https://databricks.com/blog/2015/04/13/deep-dive-into-spark-sqls-catalyst-optimizer.html)!
+Catalyst, a [Tree Manipulation Framework](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/spark-sql-catalyst.html), provided a basis for the query optimization present in everything from GraphFrames to
-The old Map/Reduce-style execution could be dropped, and instead, Spark-optimized execution plans could be built and run.
+Structured Streaming.
+The advent of Catalyst meant that old Map/Reduce-style execution could be dropped, and instead, Spark-optimized execution plans could be built and run.
 In addition, Spark released a new API which lets us build Spark-Aware interfaces called "DataSources" (like this [Cassandra one](https://github.com/datastax/spark-cassandra-connector/blob/master/spark-cassandra-connector/src/main/scala/org/apache/spark/sql/cassandra/CassandraSourceRelation.scala)).
 The flexibility of DataSources ended reliance on Hadoop Input Formats (although they are still supported).